NamitaJamwal/Getting-and-Cleaning-Data/README.md

 Due to the fact that they reside in different subfolders the script addresses this while concatenating the common path with the individual subfolder and filenames into global value "path".
 Load the main file X_train.txt (resp.
 X_test.txt) into a data frame train.dat (resp. test.dat) then append the Y_train.txt( resp.
 Y_test.txt) and subject_train.txt(resp. subject_test.txt) to the data frames using read.csv()
-Once all measurements are loaded, the two data frames train.dat and test.dat can be merged into a single global data frame called "Data"
+Once all measurements are loaded, the two data frames train.dat and test.dat can be merged into a single data frame

+return result

 ## 2. Variable Selection
 Function: ExtractData(df)